MOBILE APP · HEALTHFIRST · SHIPPED 2023

 DISCOVERY

-I had to learn the current OTC experience before before I could redesign it.
+I had to learn the current OTC experience before I could redesign it.

 scope.

-I walked through the existing third-party experience myself: activating a card, navigating the catalog, attempting a reimbursement.
-That hands-on time made the pain points visceral instead of abstract before I sat down with members.
+Before any interviews, I walked through the existing third-party experience myself, activating a card, navigating the catalog, attempting a reimbursement.
+That hands-on time made the pain points visceral rather than abstract before I sat down with members.
+Then I brought that context into 8 member interviews to find out where the experience was breaking down for people who depended on it.

 Members previously accessed OTC through a glitchy third-party desktop only site with no Healthfirst branding.